ALSTDI/ALS-RWE/docs/als-tdi-omop-data-set.md

 This is part of a larger harmonization effort with [Answer ALS](https://www.answerals.org/) and the [Critical Path Institute](https://c-path.org/program/critical-path-for-rare-neurodegenerative-diseases/).

+> **Note about EHR data:** We are actively working to include electronic health record (EHR) data in our next release.
+Tools that we use for EHR data and related analytics include:
+> - [**CDAtransformer**](https://github.com/BoyceLab/CDAtransformer) — This R Shiny application allows users to upload and parse C-CDA and FHIR text files.
+It extracts relevant elements and presents them in a tabular format for easy viewing and download.
+> - [**RWDExchange**](https://github.com/BoyceLab/RWDExchange) — RWDExchange is an R Shiny application designed to evaluate the exchangeability potential of your real-world data (RWD) including electronic health records and patient registries for use as external comparators in clinical trials.

+---

 ---

 ### 📁 Complete Data Set and Documentation Location